May 15, 2007

 This last one, Aspiration, really sums up what Spark is all about.

-They are the works of people just like you!
+They are the works of creative people just like you!

-In closing, we hope you will become part of Spark too.
-Remember, Spark is for everyone.
+We hope you will become part of Spark too.

 In Summary, Successful Designs = Better World.